-act Amount nousands)
+ntract Amount thousands)

-Commitments to extend credit Financial standby letters \$ 281,052
+Commitments to extend credit \$ 380,860

-of credit 130,725
+Financial standby letters of credit 175,047

-\$ 411,777
+\$ 555,907

 Commitments to extend credit are agreements to lend as long as there is no violation of any condition established in the contract.
 Commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee.
 Since many of the commitments may expire without being drawn upon, the total commitment amounts do not necessarily represent future cash requirements.
 The State evaluates each customer's credit worthiness on a case-by-case basis.
 The amount of collateral obtained by the State upon extension of credit is based on management's credit evaluation of the customer.
-Collateral held may include accounts receivable, inventory, property, plant and income-producing equipment, and commercial properties.
+Collateral held may include accounts receivable, inventory, property, plant and equipment. and income-producing properties.